Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations

 \section{Clue Analysis using Foundational Models}

-For purposes of this paper we focus on one aspect of SAR, namely the detection of a clue by the sUAS and its subsequent analysis using foundational AI models.
+In this paper we focus on one aspect of SAR, namely the detection of a clue by the sUAS, and its subsequent analysis using foundational AI models.
 Figure \ref{fig:scenario} illustrates this scenario, showing two sUAS ready for dispatch on a mission, where they ultimately discover a discarded backpack, serving as a critical clue.
-The approach described in this paper, is agnostic as to whether the sUAS has been dispatched on a search by a human or by an automated planner.
-At the time that a clue is detected, we assume that a mission is ongoing and that sUAS have been enacting search-based tasks assigned either by human operators or by an automated mission planner (e.g., \cite{granadeno2025coveragepathplanningholonomic}).
-In this scenario, each sUAS is equipped with onboard Computer Vision (CV) using the YOLO-World Model for open-vocabulary detection tasks \cite{cheng2024yolo}.
-When a potential clue is detected, it is geolocated using a terrain model \cite{bernal2025terrainvalidation}, and a representative image frame of the clue is selected and passed to the CAP.
+The scenario assumes an ongoing mission in which sUAS are executing search tasks assigned by an automated mission planner (e.g., \cite{granadeno2025coveragepathplanningholonomic}).
+In this scenario, each sUAS autonomously perceives its surroundings using onboard computer vision to detect candidate clues in open-world settings.
+In our implementation, we use the YOLO-World model for open-vocabulary detection tasks \cite{cheng2024yolo}.
+When a potential clue is detected, the system estimates its location \cite{bernal2025terrainvalidation} and extracts a representative image frame that is passed to the CAP.

-The terrain model used for clue geolocation purposes and also by the CAP pipeline, is constructed using multi-source data fusion, combining satellite imagery with public geospatial datasets.
-These include Digital Terrain Maps (DTMs) for elevation~\cite{thatcher2020usgs}, hydrographic features (e.g., lakes, streams) \cite{usgs_nhdplushr}, forest ecosystems \cite{usgs_annual_nlcd_2025}, and road/trail networks \cite{usgs_transportation_2023}.
-Satellite imagery is acquired via commercial APIs and processed by a convolutional neural network (CNN) trained to classify terrain categories into diverse features.
+To support both clue geolocation and task planning, the search region is represented as a model of the scene derived via multi-source data fusion.
+We combine satellite imagery with public geospatial datasets, including Digital Terrain Maps (DTMs) for elevation~\cite{thatcher2020usgs}, hydrographic features \cite{usgs_nhdplushr}, forest ecosystems \cite{usgs_annual_nlcd_2025}, and road/trail networks \cite{usgs_transportation_2023}.
+Satellite imagery is acquired via commercial APIs and processed by a convolutional neural network (CNN) trained to classify terrain categories.
 CNN and USGS labels are cross-referenced to resolve conflicts and fill gaps, deferring to USGS where reliable and to CNN where USGS data are missing or outdated.
-The resulting terrain is discretized into a uniform grid of cells, each representing the dominant terrain type at that location.
-The cells are automatically organized into labeled terrain clusters to produce homogeneous regions such as woodlands or waterways.
-Large clusters are further divided into smaller spatial partitions that form compact units suitable for mission planning and trajectory generation, and that serve as named search areas within the pipeline’s task-planning process.
+The resulting terrain is discretized into a uniform grid of cells $C$, where each cell $c \in C$ is assigned a dominant terrain label $\tau(c)$ (e.g., \emph{trail}, \emph{road}, \emph{lake}, \emph{river/stream}, \emph{forest}, etc.).
+Spatially contiguous cells with the same label form a terrain cluster $K_i$, and large clusters are further partitioned via $k$-means into compact search subclusters $\kappa \in \mathcal{K}$, which we treat as the named search areas for the mission.